-Trains, Theatre, Tea. (& everything in between). jcmg is the blog of Jarley, and it’s where you’ll find all their latest thoughts and experiences of suburban, modern life.
+Trains, Theatre, Tea. (& everything in between). jcmg is the blog of Jarley, and it’s where you’ll find all her latest musings and experiences of suburban, modern life.
 It’s a personal safe space to release thoughts and points of view on the Internet, as well as somewhere to educate and inform about transport, general lifestyle matters and the latest LGBTQ+ topics.
-If something’s piqued your interest make sure to comment and share; we’d love to hear your thoughts.
+If something’s piqued your interest make sure to comment and share; she’d love to hear your thoughts.

 jcmg also accepts commissions and sponsored posts.
 Please get in touch using the details below if you’d like to find out more.

-Jarley is a 27-year-old gender fluid lifestyle blogger and LGBTQ+ campaigner based in London.
-Their interests include fashion, musical theatre and social history, as well as championing gender diversity, transgender visibility and mental health awareness.
+Jarley is a 28-year-old gender fluid lifestyle blogger and LGBTQ+ campaigner based in London.
+Her interests include fashion, musical theatre and social history, as well as championing gender diversity, transgender visibility and mental health awareness.

-When not keeping the trains rolling Jarley can often be found inside a performing arts venue, following their love for musical theatre and fuelling a perhaps slightly unhealthy obsession for all things Les Misérables.
-They also love to travel and to explore, taking a unique view on the world and looking for the beauty and the uniqueness at every turn.
-You can follow their day to day adventures and visits on their Twitter page.
+When not keeping the trains rolling Jarley can often be found inside a performing arts venue, following her love for musical theatre and fuelling a perhaps slightly unhealthy obsession for all things Les Misérables.
+She also loves to travel and to explore, taking an inquisitive view on the world and looking for the beauty and the uniqueness at every turn.
+You can follow her day to day adventures and visits on their Twitter page.

-Jarley writes about their daily adventures as a gender fluid person, offering an insight into experiences shared by thousands in a similar position across the globe.
-They challenge societal stereotypes and work tirelessly to educate and engage about the gender spectrum.
-Jarley’s work specialises in the transport sector, where they engage with numerous stakeholders to confront commonly held notions of sex and gender and seek to improve the experiences for staff and customers travelling on Britain’s transport networks.
-To this end, in August 2020 they set up The Progress Train, a decentralised campaign network to promote better LGBTQ+ visibility across the transport industry.
+Jarley writes about her experiences with gender, offering an insight into experiences shared by thousands in a similar position across the globe.
+She challenges societal stereotypes and works tirelessly to educate and engage about the gender spectrum.
+Jarley’s work specialises in the transport sector, where she engages with numerous stakeholders to confront commonly held notions of sex and gender and seek to improve the experiences for staff and customers travelling on Britain’s transport networks.
+To this end, in August 2020 she set up The Progress Train, a decentralised campaign network to promote better LGBTQ+ visibility across the transport industry.

-You can keep up to date with jcmg’s adventures by following them on a variety of social media – or by reading this blog!
-Whilst they’re primarily found on Twitter, you can also find them at the following sites:
+You can keep up to date with Jarley’s adventures by following her on a variety of social media – or by reading this blog!
+Whilst she’s primarily found on Twitter, you can also find her at the following sites:

-If you’d like to chat more with Jarley about their experiences, or enquire about freelance writing or speaking opportunities, you can get in touch with them via email at email@example.com, or by using the contact form below.
-They’re also available on Telegram messenger for more urgent enquiries.
+If you’d like to chat more with Jarley about her experiences, or enquire about freelance writing or speaking opportunities, you can get in touch with her via email at email@example.com.
 Jarley endeavours to answer all enquiries within 48 hours of receipt.